Paper Museum 紙の博物館

 Explore the museum

 The museum has four stories.
-The first floor has a library, a video corner and an outdoor garden.
-The second floor has a gallery that teaches guests about recycling while the third floor has a rich collection that shows the history of paper.
-Special exhibits are also held on the fourth floor throughout the year.
+The first floor has a library and a monument corner.
+The second floor has a gallery that teaches guests about paper and the paper industry while the third floor has a rich collection with exhibits about washi (Japanese paper), and also a video corner.
+Special exhibits are also held on the fourth floor.